NJ Heart & Vascular Care

 Board Certified Cardiologist & Cardiovascular Physician located in Princeton, NJ & Hamilton Square, NJ

 Varicose veins aren’t just unsightly, they could signal an underlying problem known as venous insufficiency.
 The gnarled, discolored veins can also make your legs feel tired and heavy.
-At NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, provides expert diagnosis of venous insufficiency and treatment for varicose veins.
+At NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, provides expert diagnosis of venous insufficiency and treatment for varicose veins.
 If you have uncomfortable veins, call the office to set up an evaluation or book online today.

 Varicose veins are the puffy, twisted veins some people develop, usually on their legs.
 They appear red, purplish, or blue and can cause your legs to feel tired, heavy, and itchy.